jsbueno/extrainterpreters/README.md

 Status: alpha

-Usage: for now one must build cpython from Eric Snow at https://github.com/ericsnowcurrently/cpython.git , branch per-interpreter-gil-new
+Usage: for now one must build cpython 3.12 alpha from the main cpython branch

 then, just import "extrainterpreters" and use the `Interpreter` class as a wrapper to the subinterpreter represented by a single integer